mrcity/mlworkshop/tensorflow/README.md

 `docker run -it b.gcr.io/tensorflow/tensorflow:latest-devel`

+(Note: this Docker URL seems to have changed if you read the link above...)

 If you run latest rather than latest-devel, you might encounter a situation where you never get access to the terminal console for your Docker instance.
 Very frustrating.